encoredev/encore/docs/primitives/pubsub.md

 Publishers & Subscribers (Pub/Sub) let you build systems that communicate by broadcasting events asynchronously.
 This is a great way to decouple services for better reliability and responsiveness.

-Encore's Infrastructure SDK lets you use Pub/Sub in a cloud-agnostic declarative fashion.
+Encore's Backend SDK lets you use Pub/Sub in a cloud-agnostic declarative fashion.
 At deployment, Encore automatically [provisions the required infrastructure](/docs/deploy/infra).

 ## Creating a Topic